 MIN5000 Ministry Essentials3

-Note: This course is the prerequisite for the remainder of the program.
+Note: This course is the prerequisite for the remainder of the MA in Ministry.
 This course is an introductory course that will assist the learner in developing the basic skills necessary for success in graduate study.
 The orientation course is an overview of biblical studies and theology, while building awareness of calling, personal strengths, and graduate writing skills.

 PCC5100 Pastoral Care Giver3